 Coronaviruses save their genomic information in RNA instead of DNA.
 It’s a very similar structure, and in fact we humans also have RNA, although we use it as the “copy” stage in “copy and paste” when building new DNA strands in new cells.
 This is why RNA-based viruses can evolve at such a fast rate.
 COVID-19 is still mutating, and researchers have already found variations between hundreds of samples.

-COVID-19 evolved in the wild (most likely in bats).
+COVID-19 most likely evolved in the wild (probably in bats, which have been studied for years for their potential to pass diseases into the human population).
 Because coronaviruses are zoonotic - which means they can be transmitted from animals to people - they infected people in China.
 The first cases, confirmed in December 2019, can be traced back to a seafood and animal market in Wuhan.